numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 String operations have similar performance::

   In [7]: %timeit np.array([s.capitalize() for s in data], dtype=object)
-  30.2 ms ± 109 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
+  31.6 ms ± 728 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

   In [8]: %timeit np.char.capitalize(arr_stringdtype)
-  38.5 ms ± 3.01 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
+  41.5 ms ± 84.1 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

   In [9]: %timeit np.char.capitalize(arr_strdtype)
-  46.4 ms ± 1.32 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
+  47.6 ms ± 386 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

 The poor performance here is a reflection of the slow iterator-based implementation of operations in ``np.char``.
-If we were to rewrite these operations as ufuncs, we could unlock substantial performance improvements.
+When we finish rewriting these operations as ufuncs, we will unlock substantial performance improvements.
 Using the example of the ``add`` ufunc, which we have implemented for the ``StringDType`` prototype::

   In [10]: %timeit arr_object + arr_object
-  10 ms ± 308 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+  10.1 ms ± 400 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

   In [11]: %timeit arr_stringdtype + arr_stringdtype
-  5.91 ms ± 18.8 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+  3.64 ms ± 258 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

   In [12]: %timeit np.char.add(arr_strdtype, arr_strdtype)
-  65.9 ms ± 1.3 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
+  17.7 ms ± 245 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

 As described below, we have already updated a fork of Pandas to use a prototype version of ``StringDType``.
 This demonstrates the performance improvements